shawnr/practical-javascript/object-oriented-javascript/82-extending-classes.md

 rolf.speak(); // Outputs `Rolf barks.` to the JS console. rolf.move(); // Outputs `Rolf begins to move.` and `Rolf walks.` to the JS console.
 ```

 In this example we start, again, with a base class called `Animal`.
 The `Animal` class takes in a `name` parameter, but nothing else.
 Two more classes are created by extending the `Animal` class: `Bird` and `Dog`.
+Each of these classes uses `super()` to preserve some of the functionality of specific methods.
+Each one uses `super()` in the `constructor()` method to preserve the assignment of the `name` property on the Class.
+They also use the `super()` command in the `move()` method, which preserves the first line of the JS console output.

+Using the ability to extend and alter existing Classes, we can accomplish a lot without having to rewrite code or re-design our data and code structures from scratch.
+Many third-party modules use these concepts to provide powerful tools that, like the cars we drive every day, can be effectively used without being fully understood.
+This empowers us as developers to accomplish more and to stand on the shoulders of developers who have come before us.